- What we do

 Our strategic priorities

-- education – investor responsibility for investment decisions remains core to our system, understanding risk and reward and diversification is paramount
+- education – investor responsibility for investment decisions remains core to our system.
+We empower investors and financial consumers through our financial literacy work

 - gatekeepers – we will hold gatekeepers to account